khareesmith/WritingGPT/README.md

 - Entertainment 🎥 (Movies, TV, pop culture)
 - Fashion 👠 (High fashion to everyday clothing)
 - Sports 🏈 (American and International sports)
+- Travel 🌎 (Travel guide to new destinations)
+- Photography 📷 (A good blog is worth 1,000 photos)
+- Health and Fitness ⚕️💪🏽 (Getting fit and staying healthy)

 ### Pro Tip

-You can even pair different writer and editor types to craft unique articles.
+Pair a different writer and editor types to craft unique articles.
 A Gaming writer and a Tech editor for a cutting-edge game review?
 Why not!
-Enter "avail_types" to see all available options.

 ## Contributing